There’s always a point in the job process when you are asked the dreaded question: What are your salary expectations?

 It’s not just enough to want a specific salary.
 You need to see how your work experience and the job itself fit into larger market trends.
 Online resources like Glassdoor and Salary.com provide insight into salaries for specific positions, companies, industries, and locations.
 You can also use one of the salary calculators offered by PayScale or LinkedIn to get a more personalized look at your worth in the job market.
 These will also take into account your educational experience, location, and other factors that would statistically affect your potential salary.

-One additional factor you should consider is if you will be an exempt employee (which means you are not eligible for overtime) or nonexempt employee (which means you are eligible for overtime).
-During the interview process, learn what your expected hours will be and if working nights and weekends will happen a lot.
+One additional factor you should consider is whether you will be an exempt employee (which means you are not eligible for overtime) or nonexempt employee (which means you are eligible for overtime).
+During the interview process, learn what your expected hours will be and whether you will be working nights and weekends.
 Armed with this additional information from the company itself, you will be better equipped as you conduct salary research to determine a fair wage.

 So you’ve done the research, deflected the question until it’s almost offer time, and now you are ready to share your desired salary.
-Rather than lock yourself into a specific number ($50,000), it’s better to offer a range ($50,000 – $60,000).
-When determining your range, the higher number can be aspirational; it’s possible that the company can offer you the upper range, but if not, the lower range looks much more “affordable” by comparison.
-Of course, make sure the lower number in your range is still high enough that you would be comfortable taking the offer.
+Rather than lock yourself into a specific number ($50,000), it’s better to offer a range ($50,000–$60,000).
+When determining your range, the higher number can be aspirational; the company may offer you the upper range, but if not, the lower range appears more “affordable” by comparison.
+Of course, make sure the lower number in your range is still high enough for you to be comfortable accepting the offer.